atharvaj0gtap/Network-Science-Team-4/README.md

 Incorporation of Additional Variables:
 Weather conditions, temperature, and wind direction were proposed as additional variables to refine clustering and interpret results.

+Key Findings
+Cluster Characteristics:
+Cluster 1 (e.g., pink region): Represents areas with smaller fire sizes and fires closer to water resources.
+Dominated by recreational and residential causes.
+Cluster 2 (e.g., yellow region): Contains larger fires, often farther from water.
+Dominated by industrial and lightning-related causes.
+Cluster 3, 4, and 5: Exhibit varying average fire sizes and causes, highlighting diverse geographic and anthropogenic factors.
+Cause Analysis by Cluster:
+Lightning: Predominantly causes fires in remote areas (far from water resources).
+Recreation and Residential: Fires are concentrated closer to water bodies, highlighting human activities as significant contributors.
+Industrial and Agricultural Causes: Appear more evenly distributed but often involve larger fires.
+Distance to Water and Causes:
+Lightning-caused fires are, on average, the furthest from water.
+Fires caused by residents and recreational activities are closer to water, emphasizing the role of human proximity.